Consult a practical example of how to perform an advanced search.

 Here are some tips to improve your searches:

-- Use the asterisk as a wildcard.
-For example, if you enter “subject: librar*”, you will recover all the documents that contain library, libraries or librarians as subjects.
+If you enter subject: librar*, you will recover all the documents that contain library, libraries or librarians as subjects.

 The operators AND, OR and NOT (they must be written in capital letters) help you refine your results in the Library resources search engine.
 You can use these operators to combine the search terms and establish relationships between them.